darigovresearch/deep-learning/README.md

 4. [TODO-list](#4-TODO-list)

 # Setting up your Python environment
-This command-line solution was mainly use for image processing analysis, for specific applications and specific purposes.
-Most of the methods and libraries to solve these particular events might have alternatives
+This command-line solution was mainly used for training and prediction of remote sensing images, which have a more dynamic use of image bands and wider radiometric values (normally, 16 bits), and was created to be permissive and easily extended on very similar purposes (remote sensing).
+Most of the methods and libraries presented, were used to solve these particular events, and certainly have a lot of other alternatives out there.
+Please, feel free to share and contribute.

 ## Python version and OS
 The `deep-learning` was developed using Python version 3.7+, and **Linux 20.4 LTS focal fossa** operational system.